-Wanted subject fired shots at Livingston Parish deputies, SWAT during search warrant
+Man wanted for alleged vehicle theft shoots, kills self after hours-long standoff with Livingston Parish deputies

 DENHAM SPRINGS - Sheriff's deputies and the Livingston Parish SWAT Team were shot at by a wanted suspect Saturday morning.

 According to Livingston Parish Sheriff Jason Ard, the LPSO arrived to carry out a search warrant on Austin Drive around 10 a.m.
-Saturday.
-When deputies arrived, Ard said, the subject fired shots.
+Saturday for 39-year-old Rocky Lecamus on reports of a stolen vehicle.
+When deputies arrived, Ard said, Lecamus fired shots at responding law enforcement.
 No one was injured.

 As of 2:45 p.m., Ard said deputies and the SWAT Team were continuing to negotiate the man's surrender.
 Some of the nearby homes were evacuated out of an abundance of caution.
+After hours in a standoff, Lecamus reported shot and killed himself.

+"Lecamus refused to speak with LPSO negotiators and refused all attempts to negotiate a peaceful resolution," a Facebook post from LPSO read.

 The scene was reported to be safe and clear as of 3:30 p.m..